 The problem was Facebook’s previous photo-tagging technology, which used face recognition to identify individuals in images and videos.
 Attorneys for citizens of Illinois claimed that the platform’s “Suggested Tags” function violated the state’s Biometric Information Privacy Act.
 Every Facebook user in Illinois who posted a photo of themselves or was tagged on the network was entitled to submit a claim during a specific time.
 The settlement included over 1.6 million Illinois residents in total.

-The settlement website estimated compensation to Illinois residents ranging from $200 to $400 per individual, based on the number of successful claims.
+The Illinois-Facebook class action lawsuit website estimated compensation for Illinois residents ranging from $200 to $400 per individual, based on the number of successful claims.
 According to WTVO, more than 1.5 million qualified Facebook users in Illinois submitted a claim.

 The settlement money began to be mailed on May 9, with many people in Illinois reporting $397 cheques arriving at their door.

 Just over the border, when Illinois citizens open their mailboxes, to find $397 cheques as part of a multi-million dollar settlement with Facebook.

 This week, a handful of Redditors reported getting settlement cheques by direct deposit or mail, although not everyone has gotten their reimbursement.
 “I completed mine and my wife’s at the same time and received one yesterday and one today.”
 “This was done through Zelle,” one Reddit member commented.

 Those who chose to receive a cheque in the mail were taken aback by its unassuming look.
 “To be honest, I almost threw mine out.”
 It was sent in a brown recycled paper envelope.
 It felt just like a paper bag.
 “I was certain it was junk mail,” a Reddit member stated.